Sport. Health. Nutrition. Gym. For style

 words by M. Matusovsky, music by I. Dunaevsky

-Every year on October 5, more than 100 countries celebrate Teacher's Day, which was established in 1994 as World Teachers' Day (World Teaches "Day).
-This is a professional holiday for all teachers, teachers and educators - a day that celebrates the role and merits of teachers in the process of quality education at all levels, as well as their invaluable contribution to the development of society.
+Every year on October 5, more than 100 countries celebrate Teachers' Day, which was established in 1994 as World Teachers' Day.
+This is a professional holiday of all teachers, teachers and education workers - a day on which the role and merits of teachers in process of quality education at all levels, as well as their invaluable contribution to the development of society.

-The historical background for the establishment of Teachers' Day was the Special Intergovernmental Conference on the Status of Teachers, held on October 5, 1966 in Paris.
-As a result, representatives of UNESCO and the International Labor Organization signed the document "Recommendation concerning the Status of Teachers"
+The historical prerequisite for the establishment of Teacher's Day was the Special Intergovernmental Conference on the Status of Teachers held on October 5, 1966 in Paris.
+As a result, representatives of UNESCO and the International Labor Organization signed the document “Recommendation concerning the Status of Teachers”

-On October 5, 1994, World Teachers' Day was celebrated for the first time, and since then, celebrations have always been held on October 5, although in some countries this holiday is celebrated on days close to October 5.
-The main thing is that the celebrations do not coincide with the autumn holidays in the northern hemisphere and spring holidays in the southern.
+On October 5, 1994, World Teachers' Day was celebrated for the first time, and since then, celebrations have always taken place on October 5, although in some countries this holiday is celebrated on days close to October 5.
+The main thing is that the celebrations do not coincide with autumn holidays in the northern hemisphere and spring holidays in the southern hemisphere.

-In the era of the Soviet Union, this professional holiday was celebrated on the first Sunday of October in accordance with the Decree of the Presidium of the Supreme Soviet of the USSR of October 1, 1980 "On holidays and memorable dates."
+During the era of the Soviet Union, this professional holiday was celebrated on the first Sunday of October in accordance with the Decree of the Presidium of the Supreme Soviet of the USSR dated October 1, 1980 “On holidays and memorable dates.”

-Since 1994, Russia has been included in the list of countries celebrating Teacher's Day on October 5 - by Decree of the President of the Russian Federation dated October 3, 1994 No. 1961 "On the celebration of Teacher's Day."
+Since 1994, Russia has been included in the list of countries celebrating Teacher’s Day on October 5, according to Decree of the President of the Russian Federation of October 3, 1994 No. 1961 “On the celebration of Teacher’s Day.”

 In some other countries:

-Invariably, on the first Sunday of October, Teacher's Day is celebrated in Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, Latvia, and Ukraine.
+Invariably, on the first Sunday in October, Teachers' Day is celebrated in Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, Latvia, and Ukraine.

-Education Workers Day is celebrated in Ukraine on the first Sunday of October according to the Decree of the President of September 11, 1994.
+Education Workers Day is celebrated in Ukraine on the first Sunday of October in accordance with the Presidential Decree of September 11, 1994.

-Many citizens of Ukraine who were educated at a time when the Ukrainian SSR was part of the USSR remember the festive bouquets of asters and chrysanthemums, which were handed out according to tradition or with sincere gratitude to teachers on Teacher's Day.
-White aprons and shirts were worn at the end of the first week of October by decree of the Presidium of the Supreme Soviet of the USSR of September 29, 1965.
+Many citizens of Ukraine who received their education at a time when the Ukrainian SSR was part of the USSR remember festive bouquets of asters and chrysanthemums, which were presented according to tradition or with sincere gratitude to teachers on Teacher's Day.
+White aprons and shirts were worn at the end of the first week of October by decree of the Presidium of the Supreme Soviet of the USSR dated September 29, 1965.

 The structure of education in Ukraine is as follows: preschool education, secondary education, out-of-school education, vocational education, higher education, postgraduate education, postgraduate studies, doctoral studies, self-education.

-In 2000, the process of modernizing the education system of Ukraine began - this is the word Minister Vasily Kremen prefers to call those essentially revolutionary changes that were introduced in schools and universities in Ukraine.
-The reform was necessary, since the state of Ukrainian education could not be called normal.
+In 2000, the process of modernizing the education system of Ukraine began - this is the word that Minister Vasily Kremen prefers to call those essentially revolutionary changes that were introduced in schools and universities in Ukraine.
+The reform was necessary because the state of Ukrainian education could not be called normal.

-During the 6 years preceding the reform, 246 secondary schools were closed in Ukraine.
-The number of students has also been drastically reduced.
-If in 1999 645 thousand schoolchildren went to the first grade, then in 2000 there were 543 thousand.
+Over the 6 years preceding the reform, 246 secondary schools were closed in Ukraine.
+The number of students has also dropped alarmingly.
+If in 1999 645 thousand schoolchildren went to first grade, then in 2000 543 thousand.
 In rural areas, according to official statistics, today there is a shortage of more than a thousand teachers.
-More than four hundred secondary schools were in emergency condition.
-And every second - requires a major overhaul
+More than four hundred secondary schools were in disrepair.
+And every second one requires major repairs

-Today in independent Ukraine there are almost 860 thousand teachers, educators, masters of industrial studies, scientific and pedagogical workers and managers.
-They teach and educate more than a million preschoolers, educate more than five million schoolchildren, teach a future specialty to almost three million students in the country.
+Today in independent Ukraine there are almost 860 thousand teachers, educators, industrial training masters, scientific and pedagogical workers and managers.
+They teach and educate more than a million preschoolers, teach more than five million schoolchildren, and teach future professions to almost three million students in the country.

 Belarus.

 The first Sunday of October in Belarus is Teacher's Day!
-For each representative of the profession associated with education, this holiday is one of the most significant and solemn.
-This professional holiday is designated in the Decree of the President of the Republic of Belarus No. 157 of March 26, 1998 "On public holidays, holidays and memorable dates in the Republic of Belarus".
+For every representative of a profession related to education, this holiday is one of the most significant and solemn.
+This professional holiday is designated in Decree of the President of the Republic of Belarus No. 157 of March 26, 1998 “On public holidays, public holidays and memorable dates in the Republic of Belarus.”

 Uzbekistan.

-Each of us has his own Teacher and his Mentor.
-These are people without whom we would not have taken place as individuals, would not have received vital skills, knowledge and skills.
-You can express gratitude to these outstanding people on their professional holiday - the Day of Teachers and Mentors, celebrated on October 1.
+Each of us has our own Teacher and our own Mentor.
+These are people without whom we would not have succeeded as individuals, we would not have acquired vital skills, knowledge and abilities.
+You can express your gratitude to these outstanding people on their professional holiday - Teachers and Mentors Day, celebrated on October 1.

-This holiday has been celebrated in Uzbekistan since 1997 in accordance with the Decree of the President I. Karimov of December 27, 1996.
+This holiday has been celebrated in Uzbekistan since 1997 in accordance with the Decree of President I. Karimov dated December 27, 1996.

 Brazil.